malt03/ctrlc-tiny/README.md

 A tiny crate for checking if Ctrl-C was pressed.

 No handlers to set.
 No threads.
+No `AtomicBool`.
 Just call `init_ctrlc()` once, then check `is_ctrlc_received()` in your loop.

 ## ✨ Features